 When designing your balcony garden or patio space, it's important to remember that you don't need an acre of land to create your own piece of paradise.

-For the majority of us urban gardeners, space is at a premium, and any square outdoor square-footage is just about our only link to the natural world.
-Even as part of a more extensive garden, a patio can create an atmosphere all its own.
+For most of us urban gardeners, space is at a premium, and any square outdoor square footage is just about our only link to the natural world.
+Even as part of a more extensive garden, a patio can create an atmosphere all on its own.